 Welcome to Day #9 of my latest adventure, 100 Days of Travel.
 It’s a new world and a new type of traveling.
-For the next 100 days, I’m exploring Macedonia and Albania as safely as possible.
+For the next 100 days, I’m exploring Macedonia as safely as possible.

 The end of my visa in Spain means that I will travel again, this time to Macedonia.
 My travel plans are not much different than those in normal circumstances.
 I’ll be seeking out secret spots to go swimming, hiking quiet mountain trails, and tracking down street art.